Warning signs installed after Saltford Weir death

 The Canal & River Trust has introduced the new safety measures following its own investigation.

-It also reiterated its advice to always avoid swimming in rivers and canals unless it is an organised event.'No swimming'
+It also reiterated its advice to always avoid swimming in rivers and canals unless it is an organised event.

 Tony Stammers, head of health and safety at the trust, said: "Following the tragic events of the 24th July, we have carried out an investigation into the safety precautions in place at Saltford lock and have made the decision to install 'no swimming' signs and a life ring at the site.